Ossitech/M5StickRangeFinder/README.md

 # M5StickRangeFinder
 This is a small project that aims to drive a Benewake TF02-Pro range finder module with the M5StickC to create a small and portable range finder device.

+## Usage
+Turn the device on by pressing the reset button on the M5 Stick.
+The screen will show you the measured distance in cm/m.
+The unit will change depending on the distance value to make the result more readable.
+The battery percentage is shown at the top right corner.
+At the bottom of the screen the signal strength and the temperature of the range finder chip can be found.
+The temperature unit is °C.

 ## Hardware setup
 You basically only need:
 * Benewake TF02-Pro range finder